Study of the U.S. Institutes

 November

-Deadline for submission of the application.
+Deadline for submission of the application is November 4, 2024.
 Applications are reviewed for eligibility criteria.
 The most qualified applicants are invited for an interview.

 December - January